CEA CAPA Education Abroad in Dublin, Ireland

 Home to hundreds of U.S. corporations, Dublin is the perfect place to study or intern abroad.
 Its multicultural influence makes it a hub for art, culture, history, religion, literature, business, and politics.
 Pub crawls, kayaking, and ghost tours are just a few of the things this walkable city offers!

-You can study at the Dublin City University, the International School of Business, or at CEA CAPA’s Dublin Study Center, located in the heart of the city where the traditional Celtic and modern worlds meld!
-Set on a dynamic and youthful downtown campus, the CEA CAPA Dublin Center takes you out of the classroom and into the city, where you’ll enjoy first-hand encounters with local culture and more.
+You can study at CEA CAPA’s Dublin Study Center, or direct enroll in one of many partner institutions: Dublin City University, University College Dublin, Maynooth University and Griffith College.
+The CEA CAPA Dublin Center, located in the heart of the city where the traditional Celtic and modern worlds meld, takes you out of the classroom and into the city, where you’ll enjoy first-hand encounters with local culture and more.

 Interested?
 Click the “Visit Site” button to learn what’s waiting for you!